Aize-Public/forego/enc/README.md

 Which means that now any API you have will fail if they contains a type `X` which has a `.Type` which is blacklisted, and that blacklist might change per request, based on the user settings or permissions or so.

+Another advantage of having access to the `ctx.C` is that you can properly use `ctx/log` and still retains tags which might contains information helpful for debugging